 For women dealing with dryness, looseness after childbirth, urinary leakage, or reduced sensitivity, regenerative approaches may be part of the plan.

 We offer vaginal rejuvenation as a non-invasive option for concerns like vaginal dryness and urinary leakage, with the goal of improving comfort and sexual function.
-We also provide the O-Shot, a non-surgical approach that uses PRP with the intent to support arousal, sensation, and confidence, especially when urinary symptoms are part of the picture.
+We also provide a platelet-rich plasma treatment designed to support female arousal and sensation, a non-surgical approach that uses PRP with the intent to support arousal, sensation, and confidence, especially when urinary symptoms are part of the picture.

 For patients who need deeper tissue support, we may consider PRP-based regenerative protocols aimed at concerns such as vaginal laxity and reduced orgasmic response, always matched to candidacy and measurable goals.